Madhusudan3223/AI_Powered-Market-Research-Survey-Generator/README.md

 1. Authenticate using your Gemini API key.
 2. Provide a prompt that describes the type of survey you need.
-3. The Gemini model generates a JSON‑formatted survey.
+3. The Gemini model generates a JSON formatted survey.
 4. Optionally save the output or integrate it with your pipeline.

 ---